 Two photos below of the Los Angeles River were taking immediately north of downtown

 Looking to seasonally kayak the LA River?
 View our writeup here on LA River Kayak Safari

-Miracle Mile is a fancy very urban section along Wilshire Blvd.
-The main reason it received its name is because of its meteoric rise to fame from an area that used to be farming fields.
-Today there are many tall fancy buildings that line this part of Wilshire.
+Today there are numerous buildings that line this part of Wilshire.
 Several museums are located here including the LA County Museum of Art, the famed La Brea Tarpits and the Petersen Automotive Museum.
 In addition the Screen Actor’s Guild has its headquarters here as well as other business connected to the entertainment and film industry.
 As you drive Wilshire towards downtown next to and just past Miracle Mile, you can drive through a very nice old neighborhood and sometimes avoid some of the Wilshire traffic.
 This parallel road (West 8th Street) runs next to Wilshire for a few miles.

 Oakley Headquarters – for something a little bit different and probably out of the way, make a trip up the “bunker” or Oakley Headquarters located at 1 Icon Parkway in Foothill Ranch (Orange County, South East of Irvine).
 Visitor parking is available across from the entrance – lots of other parking is available below headquarters (below the hill).
 The main building and entrance looks like one giant machine!
 Did you know Oakley was founded in Orange County with their first product being rubber type bicycle grips for BMX bikes.
 Innovative sunglasses soon followed and the innovations have continued not only with sunglasses but with watches, shoes, backpacks and other apparel.